Z4nzu/frappe-preview-attachment/README.md

 # Frappe Attachment Preview

 This Frappe app introduces a functionality to preview file attachments directly within the Frappe framework.
-By adding an **eye icon** next to each attachment, users can quickly view the content of attached files without downloading them.
+By adding an **icon** next to each attachment, users can quickly view the content of attached files without downloading them.

 ## Features